 Interpeace’s Burundi Peacebuilding programme, implemented in partnership with the Conflict Alert and Prevention Centre (CENAP), aims to reinforce the capacity of Burundian society to consolidate lasting peace.
 It does this through inclusive dialogue, accountability, reconciliation and the gradual development of a culture of democracy.
 CENAP’s position as one of the few Burundian civil society organizations with the capacity to bring together actors from across the political divide has helped foster dialogue.
-CENAP managed to keep open and sometimes initiate critical lines of communication across the political divide.
-Facilitated by CENAP, these dialogue initiatives have involved government representatives, the ruling party, opposition parties, civic groups and the people.
+CENAP has managed to keep open and sometimes initiate critical lines of communication across the political divide.
+Facilitated by CENAP, these dialogue initiatives have involved government representatives, the ruling party, opposition parties, civic groups and ordinary citizens.